top of page

 Wil is the writer behind a food newsletter called The Recovering Line Cook.
 Launched in early 2023, the newsletter tells the story of Wil’s career change at age 28 from office drone to restaurant chef.
 As well as his ongoing memoir essays, the newsletter includes recipes, tips and tutorials from a career in some of Northern Europe’s best restaurants.

 In 2024, Wil plans to expand the newsletter by serialising his latest work, How to Fail at Being Finnish.
 This book-length memoir explores what life in Finland, the country ranked happiest in the world six times running as of 2023, can teach about finding joy in an often frightening world.
 This is told through the story of Wil’s first year living in Finland, his experience learning the Finnish language and culture, and its positive impact on his own struggles with anxiety.
+Learn how he went from marketer to Michelin chef to writer.

 Wil lives in Finland with his wife and two kids.